athompson-git/pypt/README.md

 ```
 a, rhoR, v0, v1, v2, v3, r = y[0], y[1], y[2], y[3], y[4], y[5], y[6]
 ```
 all in units of a dimensionless time parameter.
-An example solution is shown below.
+An example solution is shown below for 3 different benchmark phase transitions.

 ![Cosmic history from 7 ODE's](img/cosmic_history_example_7ode.png "Coupled ODE Solver for Radiation and Vacuum energy domination")